thedynamiclinker/sudocode/zero/man/A-apocalypse/Revelation.md

 - Sixth seal: I watched as he opened the sixth seal.
 There was a great earthquake.
 The sun turned black like sackcloth made of goat hair, the whole moon turned blood red, 13 and the stars in the sky fell to earth, as figs drop from a fig tree when shaken by a strong wind.
 14 The heavens receded like a scroll being rolled up, and every mountain and island was removed from its place.
 7:
 - 12 of the 12s.
-- Then one of the elders asked me, “These in white robes—who are they, and where did they come from?”
-14 I answered, “Sir, you know.”
+- Then one of the elders asked me, "These in white robes一who are they, and where did they come from?"
+14 I answered, "Sir, you know."
 - Note: 7 is 12 in base 5.
 Do some base 5 encodings.
 - In base 5, Rev 22 is Rev 42.
 - 5 is also 101 or lol.